-1. Adult patients with relapsing forms of Multiple Sclerosis (MS) to:
+- relapsing forms of Multiple Sclerosis (MS).
+TYSABRI can:

-- Slow the worsening of disability that is common in patients with MS and,
+- slow the worsening of symptoms common in people with MS

-- To reduce signs and symptoms of Crohn's disease
+- to reduce signs and symptoms of CD

-- In patients who have not been helped enough by, or cannot tolerate usual Crohn's disease medicines and medicines called tumor necrosis factor (TNF) inhibitors.
+- in people who have not been helped enough by, or cannot use the usual CD medicines and medicines called tumor necrosis factor (TNF) inhibitors.

-- It is not known if patients older than 65 years have a different response to TYSABRI.
+- It is not known if people older than 65 years of age respond differently to TYSABRI.